jfkconstruct/simple-meeting-transciber/README.md

 ## Output

 The generated output file will contain:
-- Full transcript of the audio
+- Full transcript of the audio with timestamps
 - A summary of the content
 - Suggested next steps based on the content

-## Dependencies
+## Performance Notes

-This project uses several Python libraries:
-- `faster-whisper` for local transcription processing
-- `openai` for generating summaries and next steps
-- `moviepy` for handling video files
+- GPU acceleration (if available) provides significantly faster processing
+- CPU mode uses int8 quantization for optimal performance
+- Voice Activity Detection (VAD) automatically removes silence
+- Processing time depends on:
+  - File length
+  - Available hardware (GPU/CPU)
-- `flask` for the web interface
+  - Amount of silence in the audio

 ## Customization

 The transcription process can be customized by modifying parameters in `utils.py`:
-1. Model size: The default model is `large-v3` for best accuracy, but you can change to other sizes like `small` or `medium` for faster processing
+1. Model size: The default model is `large-v3` for best accuracy
-2. Batch size: Adjust based on your GPU memory
+2. VAD parameters: Adjust silence detection sensitivity
-3. Beam size: Controls the trade-off between speed and accuracy
+3. Beam size: Controls the trade-off between speed and accuracy (default: 5)

 ## Note

 Please ensure you have the necessary rights to transcribe and analyze the audio/video files you upload.

-## Performance Notes

-- GPU acceleration is recommended for faster processing
-- CPU-only mode is supported but will be significantly slower
-- Processing time depends on the file length and chosen model size

 Happy transcribing and analyzing!